pawel-napieracz/cordova-plugin-onegini/docs/public/screens.md

 # Native or HTML screens?

 The Cordova plugin supports both HTML and Native screens for the authentication flows.
-The native screens are considered more secure and therefore recommended for apps where security really important
+The native screens are considered more secure and therefore recommended for apps where security really important.

 ## HTML screens

 The HTML screens and resources are located in the example Cordova application.
-If you want access to the example Cordova application please request this at Onegini Support.
+If you want access to the example Cordova application please request this at
+Onegini Support.

 ## Native screens